 Are you new to classical music?
 We want to ensure our guests are comfortable and enjoy their concert experience.
 Read through our guide to help prepare for your visit to the MSO!

 Simply wear what makes you feel happy and comfortable.
 Contrary to what many people think, formal attire is not required at MSO performances.
-As a general rule, many attendees wear smart casual or business attire.
+Typically, many attendees wear smart casual or business attire.
 For our galas, the audience generally dresses up a little more, but tuxedos or gowns are not required.

 We recommend you arrive at the hall at least 15 minutes before the start time as this will allow you to find your seats without rushing.
 If you’re picking up tickets from the venue, or planning to have a drink at the bar, we advise arriving at least 30 minutes prior to the concert.

 Once a performance commences, the venue doors will be closed and latecomers will not be admitted until a suitable break in the performance, which in some cases may not be until interval.
 This is in consideration of our artists and audience members.
 Venue ushers will assist you to locate your seat.
 A viewing room is available to latecomers at Hamer Hall, Arts Centre Melbourne.